stijn-dejongh/lovecraft_public_domain/raw_converts/o.md

 I cannot even hint what it was like, for it was a compound of all that is unclean, uncanny, unwelcome, abnormal, and detestable.
 It was the ghoulish shade of decay, antiquity, and desolation;
 the putrid, dripping eidolon of unwholesome revelation; the awful baring of that which the merciful earth should always hide.
-God knows it was not of this world&mdash;or no longer of this world&mdash;yet to my horror I saw in its eaten-away and bone-revealing outlines a leering, abhorrent travesty on the human shape; and in its mouldy, disintegrating apparel an unspeakable quality that chilled me even more.
+God knows it was not of this world--or no longer of this world--yet to my horror I saw in its eaten-away and bone-revealing outlines a leering, abhorrent travesty on the human shape; and in its mouldy, disintegrating apparel an unspeakable quality that chilled me even more.